This Data Protection Statement is effective as and from 25 May 2018

 - Transfer it to organisations that are part of Privacy Shield.
 This is a framework that sets privacy standards for data sent between the US and EU countries.
 It makes sure those standards are similar to what is used within the EEA.

-We may use your personal information for automated decision-making and profiling purposes to analyse or predict matters relating to you, such as your interests or location.
+We may use your personal information for profiling purposes to analyse or predict matters relating to you, such as your interests or location.
 We carry out this processing in our legitimate interest for the purposes of our market research activities.

 8. What happens if you do not provide information that we request?